nens/threedi-docs/source/d_qgis_plugin.rst

     * For Locale, choose 'English UnitedStates (en_US)'
     * Restart QGIS

-* QGiS 3Di plug-in specially designed for 3Di (`Get 3Di plug-in <https://github.com/nens/threedi-qgis-plugin/wiki>`_)
+* QGiS 3Di plug-in specially designed for 3Di

+	* 3Di Toolbox
+	* 3Di API client

-The 3Di Toolbox works for:
+The plugins work for:

-- QGIS 3.10.x (LTR after february 2020)
+- QGIS 3.16.x (LTR after March 2021)
 - 64-bit version of QGIS (see below for more details)
 - 3Di v2 results

-For a more extended description of installing QGIS, the 3Di-Toolbox and troubleshooting go to: https://github.com/nens/ThreeDiToolbox/wiki/Installation

 To install the 3Di-Toolbox plugin follow the steps below: